pressbooks/docs/_pages/book-themes.md

 ## Ebook Best Practices

 1. CSS must validate as CSS 2.01 with absolutely **no** errors.
 See:

     *   [W3C CSS Validation Service][3]
     *   [Open Publication Structure (OPS) Style Sheets][4] Why?
 Adobe Digital Editions (v1.7.2), a licensed technology used by other vendors, will not render CSS with errors.

-2. Avoid nested styles.Why?
+2. Avoid nested styles.
+Why?
 Some CSS styles which are declared in nested form do not work well with Mobi7.

-3. More Mobi7 superstition.Newer Kindles (KF8) work pretty good!
+3. More Mobi7 superstition.
+Newer Kindles (KF8) work pretty good!
 Unfortunately there are no CSS standards for old Kindles (Mobi7).
 Mobi7 styling is all done inline.
 The problems you will encounter are when kindlegen converts CSS to inline HTML for backwards compatibility.`font-size`, `font-weight`, and `font-*` on `.someclass p`, `.someclass h5`, and `.someclass *random*` will mess up Mobi7 ouput very badly.
 You can solve this by making valid CSS 2.1 too complicated for the Mobi7 converter to figure out.
 For example, defining a CSS selector that only applies to a node that has multi-class CSS inheritance, e.g. `.ugc.ugc-chapter h5`, or by using the `>` symbol.This is "throw salt over your shoulder" and "don't walk on sidewalk cracks" advice.
 The bugs you will encounter with Mobi7 conversion are time consuming and arbitrary.
 Expect a ton of exports, a ton of trial and error.
 You can save some time by unpacking MOBI files and looking directly at the Mobi7 HTML with a tool like: [Mobi Unpack][5].

 4. We test in:

     *   Calibre
     *   Firefox Epub reader
     *   iBooks